clarkdenunzio/clarkdenunzio.github.io/essays/javascript.md

 -[CoffeeScript](http://coffeescript.org/)

 In my essay, Impression of a Software Developer, I mentioned the CSS framework Sass.
+If you are familiar with a pre-processor than that is exactly what CoffeeScript is.
+Think of it as what Sass is to CSS, CoffeeScript is to JavaScript.
+With CoffeeScript you are given a friendly set of syntax rules that you can use to create what's known as a "cup".
+Then you can compile your "cup" into raw, minimized JavaScript.
+It fits in the ecosystem because, where JavaScript is hard to read, CoffeeScript is not.